The CPP Advantage

 We'll let PPA member, Dave Goldman, CPP, have a crack at this one:

-"Would you use a first-year resident as a doctor because you can save a few dollars on an operation or use a specialist recognized by his peers in a particular profession?
+"Would you use a first-year resident doctor to save a few dollars on an operation?
 Certification shows that you took the time to learn about what you are doing and how you perform to a higher standard.
-Each client that comes to my studio asks me about the very visible certificate on the wall.
-I explain the difference between CPPs and everyday photographers and educate them on the investment they are about to make.
 Certification makes it a critical difference."

 Trust is key in any relationship, right?
 Potential clients want a photographer they can count on, and certification gives them that extra level of confidence.
 With hundreds, sometimes thousands of photographers advertising in the same market, it's not always an easy task to get them through your studio doors.
 But advertising as a CPP is one way to distinguish yourself from the masses.
 Certification gives clients a concrete business reason to put you on their short list.